tjw-lint/jest-serializer-vue-tjw/README.md

 # DEPRECATED

+`jest-serializer-vue-tjw` is now deprecated.

 ## Upgrade to [vue3-snapshot-serializer](https://thejaredwilcurt.com/vue-snapshot-serializer/#api)

-This library was designed for Vue 2, Jest, and CJS (require).
-It can technically work with Vitest and Vue 3, but it wasn't designed for them.

-I wrote it, and I also wrote its replacement, which is designed for Vue 3, Vitest/Jest, and ESM (import).

 **If you are still on Vue 2, then you will not be able to use the new library** (it has code unique to the Vue 3 Virtual DOM).

-The new library **has all the same features** as this library, and comes with several new features as well:
+The new library **has all the same features**, and comes with several new features as well:

 * Experimental Vue 2 features (`addInputValues`, `stringifyAttributes`) are no longer experimental and are enabled by default in the Vue 3 library.
 * Has an improved formatter designed for better diffing and readability, which is also completely customizable.